kumarapurv123/BridgeLabz_2115000192/README.md

 <h1 align="center">ALL Assignment:</h1>
 </hr>

+## DATE: 16-01-2025 Git, GitBash, and GitHub

+- **Git**: A distributed version control system for tracking changes in code.

+- **GitBash**: A command-line interface that allows you to use Git commands on Windows.

+- **GitHub**: A web-based platform for hosting Git repositories, enabling collaboration and project management.

+---

 ## Assignment 1: DATE: 19-01-2025

-* Completed Assisted Problems & Self Problems (Assignment-1)
+* Completed Assisted Problems & Self Problems

 * Basic Introduction of Java and completed initial programs.
 History and Evolution of Java, JVM Architecture Java Fundamentals, High level vs. low level and Compiler and Interpreter

-Static and Non-Static Members Calling Static Methods:

-From other static methods.

-From non-static methods.
-Calling Non-Static Methods:

-From static methods.

-From other non-static methods.

-Static Constructor and Static Class Studied the purpose and behavior of static constructors.
-Learned about the characteristics and usage of static classes.
-Gained knowledge about static imports using import statements in Java.

-Overloading and Overriding Static Methods Explored the differences and restrictions between overloading and overriding static methods.
+---

 ## Assigment 2: DATE: 21-01-2025

-Fundamental Concepts
+#### Fundamental Concepts

-Comments: Understanding the purpose and usage of comments in code.
+- **Comments**: Understanding the purpose and usage of comments in code.

-Data Types: Exploring various data types and their applications.
+- **Data Types**: Exploring various data types and their applications.

-Variable Naming: Learning effective strategies for naming variables.
+- **Variable Naming**: Learning effective strategies for naming variables.

-Operators and Type Conversion
+#### Operators and Type Conversion

-Operators: Studying different operators and their precedence.
+- **Operators**: Studying different operators and their precedence.

-Type Conversion: Understanding how to convert between different data types.
+- **Type Conversion**: Understanding how to convert between different data types.
 Practice

+### *Solved
 Level 1 Problems: Solved problems to reinforce understanding of basic concepts.

-Best Programming Practices:

-Effective variable naming.

-Avoiding hard-coded values.

-Additional best practices.

 Level 2 Problems: Engaged in more complex problem-solving exercises.

+---

 ## Assigment 3: DATE: 22-01-2025

-Control Flow in Java
+#### Control Flow in Java

-Java Control Flows: Studied the flow of control in Java programs.
+- **Java Control Flows: Studied the flow of control in Java programs.

-Boolean Expressions: Understanding the role of boolean expressions in decision-making.
+- **Boolean Expressions: Understanding the role of boolean expressions in decision-making.

-Conditional Statements: Learning about if, else, and other conditional constructs.
+- **Conditional Statements: Learning about if, else, and other conditional constructs.

-Looping and Branching
+#### Looping and Branching

-Loops: Exploring for, while, and do-while loops.
+- **Loops**: Exploring for, while, and do-while loops.

-Break and Continue Statements: Understanding their usage in controlling loop execution.
+- **Break and Continue Statements**: Understanding their usage in controlling loop execution.

-Switch Statements: Learning how to use switch statements for multi-way branching.
+- **Switch Statements**: Learning how to use switch statements for multi-way branching.
 Practice

-### * Solved Best Programming Practices:
+### *Solved Best Programming Practices:
 Level 1 Problems: Solved introductory problems to apply control flow concepts.

 Level 2 Problems: Tackled intermediate-level problems.